cjaburto/mongio-client/README.md

 ```

 ### Update
-just like mongo you pass the query and the update
+just like mongo you set up the query and the update

 ``` coffee
 db.collection('collection name').update({name:'paulette'},{$set:{name:'new name'}}).then (res)->